-Shape your clay into blocks, and wire cut them into sliced sections.
+With this bowl, I used two colors of clay.
+First, shape your different colors of clay into blocks, and wire cut them into sliced sections.

 As above, stack the slabs on top of one another alternating your colors.
 Once they are stacked, pat them together firmly.
 Or slam on the table just a few times until they feel stuck together.